agnuk/UsernameCheck/README.md

 Create a new service file for your Flask application.
 You can name it waitress.service: bash

-sudo nano /etc/systemd/system/flask-app.service
+"sudo nano /etc/systemd/system/waitress.service"

 Add the following configuration to the service file, adjusting paths and user as necessary:

 text

 [Unit]
-Description=Flask Application running with Waitress After=network.target
+Description=Waitress Server for running Flask Application After=network.target

 [Service]
-User=your_username          # Replace with your actual username Group=www-data              # You can change this if needed WorkingDirectory=/path/to/your/flask-app  # Adjust to your app's directory ExecStart=/path/to/your/venv/bin/waitress-serve --host=127.0.0.1 --port=8080 app:app  # Adjust the path to your virtual environment and app
+User=your_username          # Replace with your actual username (root in my case) Group=www-data              # You can change this if needed WorkingDirectory=/path/to/your/flask-app  # Adjust to your app's directory  (/root/flask-app) ExecStart=/path/to/your/venv/bin/waitress-serve --host=127.0.0.1 --port=8080 app:app  # Adjust the path to your virtual environment and app
+#(/root/flask-app/venv/bin/waitress-serve in my case)
 Restart=always               # Restart service if it crashes

 [Install]
 WantedBy=multi-user.target

 Step 2: Enable and Start the Service
-Reload systemd to recognize the new service: bash sudo systemctl daemon-reload
+Reload systemd to recognize the new service: bash

+"sudo systemctl daemon-reload"

-Enable the service to start on boot: bash sudo systemctl enable flask-app.service
+Enable the service to start on boot: bash

+"sudo systemctl enable waitress.service"

-Start the service immediately: bash sudo systemctl start flask-app.service
+Start the service immediately: bash

+"sudo systemctl start waitress.service"

 Step 3: Check the Status of Your Service
-To verify that your service is running correctly, use: bash sudo systemctl status flask-app.service
+To verify that your service is running correctly, use:

+bash

+"sudo systemctl status waitress.service"

 This command will show you whether the service is active and running.

 Step 4: View Logs for Debugging (if necessary)

-If you encounter issues, you can check the logs for more information: bash journalctl -u flask-app.service -f
+If you encounter issues, you can check the logs for more information: bash

+"journalctl -u waitress.service -f"

 Usage